jamiegonzalez/idk/README.md

-The tutorial can be found on our [wiki, here] (https://github.com/jamiegonzalez/idk/wiki).
+The tutorial can be found on our [wiki, here](https://github.com/jamiegonzalez/idk/wiki).
 Tutorial v1.0 Release Notes (July 1, 2023)